 Hardware is replaceable, but pictures, documents, and other files are not.
 Thanks for having my back for the important stuff.”—Dann, Backblaze Customer

 Lesson learned; if you have a cat and a computer, you need Backblaze online backup.
 Just don’t let your cat know your Backblaze account and password—as we’ve seen, cats can type.

-Disclaimer: I have 2 cats, 2 computers and Backblaze.
+Disclaimer: I have two cats, two computers, and Backblaze.